helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

  ### Phase 4
 - The Helium Foundation will create a slashing smart contract to slash the MOBILE stake of MOBILE Makers who do not meet the minimum wallet balances set forward within this HIP.
 - The Helium Foundation will create a way to replenish a stake if it falls below 50M MOBILE.
 - The Helium Foundation will implement a way to withdraw funds in the case of retirement.
-This withdrawal will require the signoff of the Helium Foundation Multisig.
+This withdrawal will require the signoff of the Helium Program Multisig.

 If a MOBILE Maker's wallet falls below the minimum balance thresholds before Phase 3 is implemented, slashing will start on the first epoch of implementation.